2 Thessalonians 2:3

 Father Jehovah will be deceived by the Antichrist, and fall away.

-This deception of the Antichrist is highly possible or related to the same delusion spoken of in 2 Thessalonians 2:11.
+This deception of the Antichrist may also be related to the delusion spoken of in 2 Thessalonians 2:11.

 "And for this cause God shall send them strong delusion, that they should believe a lie:"